ohnx-archive/url-short/README.md

 A simple URL shortener written in python using the Flask and redis-py libraries.

+It can keep track of clicks as well.

 It looks not too bad.
 I spent around 1 hour writing the backend, and probably 5 hours working on the front-end, so you can tell where the primary emphasis of this project is.

+Also, GitHub thinks that this project is in HTML because there's so much javascript everywhere to make things look nice.

 ## depend